We Need Your Help!

 How old do you have to be to volunteer?

-At Sophie’s Thrift Store, volunteers must be at least 16 years old.
+At the LCHS shelter and Sophie’s Thrift Store, volunteers must be at least 16 years old.

 Volunteers who are 16 and 17-years-old (at either the LCHS shelter or Sophie’s Thrift Store) may volunteer without adult supervision if their volunteer application is signed by their legal guardian.